MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 ## Install the sensor

-Perform the following steps on the domain controller or AD FS/AD CS server.
+Perform the following steps on the domain controller or AD FS /AD CS server.

 1. Verify the machine has connectivity to the relevant [Defender for Identity cloud service endpoint(s)](configure-proxy.md#enable-access-to-defender-for-identity-service-urls-in-the-proxy-server).